alexle/alexle.github.com/posts/2017-running.markdown

 ## June: North Fork 50k ##

 With my entire focus on the Bolder Boulder, I sort of forgot about the 50k.
 I didn't hit the trails once.
 I rarely went long.
-And my elevation gain up to this point was absurdly pitiful.
+And my elevation gain to date was absurdly pitiful.

 Oh well. **Let's just have some fun and enjoy the day**, I told myself.